Our Australian Labradoodles

 In the 1980's, The Guide Dog Association implemented a breeding and research program for an allergy-friendly Guide dog.
 This was the start to the Australian, multi-generation Labradoodle as we know it today.
 This Australian Labradoodle started out as a cross between a Labrador Retriever and a Standard Poodle.
 Dogs from the Australian cross were bred to each other for several generations, to create what is also known as "multi-generation" Labradoodles.
 The Australian Labradoodle has been developed over near decades.
 The founders of the Australian Labradoodle, Tegan Park and Rutland Manor infused several other breeds into the early generation lines of their Labrador Retriever / Poodle crosses, to achieve the consistency in temperament and coat that we have today.
 The infused breeds include the Irish Water Spaniel, Curly Coat Retriever as well as the American and English Cocker Spaniel.
 Dogs from these infusions have been bred together to continue the Australian, multi-generation lines.
 The Australian Labradoodle is much more likely to be low to non-shedding and allergy-friendly than other types of Labradoodles, such as the first generation Labrador Retriever / Poodle crosses, or first-generation crosses bred back to Poodles.
 Even when the Labrador Retriever / Poodle crosses are bred for several generations, the result is not an Australian Labradoodle, as the other foundation breeds are not there to enhance their basic qualities.
 The true Australian Labradoodle is the result of six or more successful generations of careful breeding.
 The result is a healthy, well-tempered dog with a non-shedding allergy-friendly coat.

 Hypo-allergenic is a term that gets thrown around and really has no meaning.
 I prefer the term "Allergy Friendly".
 Allergy-friendly means that many people with mild allergies will not have reactions to the dander or the coat of the Australian Labradoodle.
 There are; however, a percentage of the population that do have allergies to Australian Labradoodles and they are most likely allergic to dog saliva, and will generally react to any breed of dog, shedding or not.
 If you have severe dog allergies, please exercise caution.
-Come and meet our parent dogs and, if possible, the puppies to gauge your reaction.
+Go to the dog parks, ask people with multi-generational Australian Labradoodles if you could pet them, and smell them (really get a good dose of any potential allergens) to gauge your reaction.
 No one wins if we place a puppy into a home who later needs to be returned due to allergies.